 In the National Class, the battle going into the final race was a lot closer, but the young driver from Norway, Henrik Furuseth, came away with the title after winning both races at VIR.
 Furuseth finished Race #2 in 14th with Mark Eaton right behind him in 15th.
 R.C.
 Enerson, the third championship contender going to the final race, passed Henrik on the start, and could have won the championship if he’d stayed ahead of him, but contact with a Championship class car would relegate him to the back of the grid and a P25 finish.
 That was costly as not only did Enerson lose the championship, he also allowed Eaton to overtake him for P2 in the points standing.
 After leading the championship most of the season, a DNF at Baltimore and a costly mistake at VIR put him back in third spot in the championship at the end of the season.

-“My first season in the US has been amazing winning 7 out of 13 races.
+no images were found“My first season in the US has been amazing winning 7 out of 13 races.
 I had a big battle with RC Enerson and Mark Eaton this year, it was so much fun racing against them, as well as all the other National Class drivers.
 The team worked really hard all year long, and they have given me a fantastic car every single time out.
 I have to thank them as well as my main sponsors Palfinger & Akrene Mek for their incredible support.
 It’s been very good to be a part of this series and program.
 Hopefully I can come back next year driving a USF2000 Championship Class car, which is the natural thing for me after winning this championship.
 I very much look forward to the upcoming season!” — Henrik Furuseth, #32 Cape Motorsports with Wayne Taylor Racing

 Changes for 2013